cemanaral/zipcodeapp/README.md

 # zipcodeapp
 Takes an US zip code then tells the name of the city and it's population.
-	Gui made with tkinter
+Gui made with tkinter.
 Save all in same directory, run gui.py.